GitHubChung/blog/language-descriptions/finnish-language-profile.md

 ## Literature / Media / Film / Music

-For the learner of Finnish, there is plenty authentic material from Finnish culture that could enhance or enrich the learning experience.
+For the learner of Finnish, there is plenty of authentic material from Finnish culture that could enhance or enrich the learning experience.

 Finnish literature as a “high” art form is relatively young as the literary language was standardized in the 19th century.
 In the past, folklore was the primary means of literary expression, and its most famous example is “Kalevala” (1835) which is an edited compilation of myths and folk tales.
 It became a symbol of emerging Finnish nationalism in the 19th century and became regarded as the Finnish national epic.
 Its influence went beyond Finland and was claimed by J.R.R.
 Tolkien to have been the inspiration for some of the characters, themes and constructed languages in “Silmarillion” and “Lord of the Rings”